 Here are a few things coming up over the next few weeks and months:

-July – a new batch of day old chicks arrive
+A new batch of day old chicks arrive

-September – should see the birth of a new litter of piglets
+We should see the birth of a new litter of piglets

 100 day old chicks have arrived at Romshed Farm so the webcam has been moved to show them and, if you are lucky, the first swallows arriving in the barn, where they usually nest.

 As well as footage from the lambing shed there, is also some fun video of a litter of lively one week old piglets and their mum running around their sty and outdoor pen.